-The Labour Force Survey is published quarterly in News from Statistics Denmark in the series Quarterly , Theme , Europe and is published yearly in Year .
+The Labour Force Survey is published quarterly in News from Statistics Denmark in the series Quarterly , Europe and is published yearly in Year .

-- Quarterly results are published 1.5 months after a quarter has ended. - The Theme-publications are published two months after the end of the quarter has ended - The European-publications are published 3.5 months after the quarter has ended. - Yearly-results are published at the same time as the Quarterly-News for Q4.
+- · Quarterly results are published 1.5 months after a quarter has ended. - The European-publications are published 3.5 months after the quarter has ended. - Yearly-results are published at the same time as the Quarterly-News for Q4.